 Here, you will find all you need to know about vintage and modern magazines, whether digital or in print, and the industry that produces them.
 As well as timelines, jargon busters and FAQs, explore the development of a genre such as car magazines, men's or women's titles; or the world of alternative magazines, from Huck to Hot Rum Cow.

 If you want tips on selling magazines on Ebay, go to the collecting page.

 For students, lecturers and teachers there are resources such as sections on magazine cover design, the portrayal of women in the First World War and lots of tales about magazines.
-Magforum is the recommended print media resource for students on media courses vetted by OCR - the UK's international qualification awarding body set up by the universities of Oxford and Cambridge and the RSA.
+Magforum is the recommended print media resource for students on media courses vetted by OCR - the awarding body for of Oxford and Cambridge universities and the RSA.

->WATCH OUT for my book on British Magazine Design (V&A shop)
+>WATCH OUT for my book, A History of British Magazine Design